Kiwix JS Windows

 Although deprecated, we will keep support for as long as is practical:

-- Edge Legacy <= 17 (JQuery mode only, no offline use of PWA)
+- Edge Legacy <= 17 (Restricted mode only, no offline use of PWA)

 Technical information